Casting

 The short answer is that The Splat!
 Show and our content can be enjoyed by anyone.

-Finally, we know that our content perform better if the guest on the show are having fun.
+Finally, we know that our content perform better if the participantΒ is having fun.
 This is the number one reason why people enjoy our show over the years.
-If you take yourself too seriously, then our shoot might not be a good fit for you.
+If you take yourself tooΒ seriously, then our shoot might not be a goodΒ fit for you.

 Tell Me About A Typical Shoot

 We have an extensive duty of care framework in place that covers pre-shoot, shoot and post-shoot so we are doing right by you at all times.
 This has already started if you we have made contact with you about working with us.
-We document every stage of our casting process with each potential participant to make sure we are doing our best by our them and that they have all the information about us and our shoots.
+We document every stage of ourΒ casting process and communication with each potentialΒ participant to make sure we are doing our best by them and that they have all the informationΒ about us and our shoots.Β

 A shoot normally features 5-7 segments that vary in length, normally between 10-20 minutes per segment.
 If this is your first shoot with us we will talk you through our health and safety protocols and then ensure you are ok with everything before we start shooting.
-The shoot will consist of an interview segment followed by game segments such as quizzes and maybe a few physical challenges.
+The shoot will consist of an interview (don’t worry, it’s not serious) segment followed by game segments such as quizzes and maybe a few physical challenges.Β

-Cleaning facilities are on site and are secure for your privacy.
-No cameras or phones are permitted in the bathroom under any circumstances.
-You are welcome to inspect the changing area and bathroom before a shoot if you wish to ensure it meets your privacy standards.
-We take the wellbeing of all our participants seriously.
-The only cameras used for shoot production are located in the studio room.
+Cleaning facilities are on site and are secure for your privacy.Β No cameras or phones areΒ permitted in the bathroom under any circumstances.
+You areΒ welcome to inspect theΒ changing area and bathroom before a shoot if you wish to ensure it meets your privacy standards.
+We take the wellbeing of all ourΒ participantsΒ seriously.
+The onlyΒ cameras used for shoot production are located in the studio room.
 There are two security cameras that are always running downstairs for security.
-No other cameras are on the property.
+No other cameras are present at the property.Β

 X-Factor's Sam Callahan